-There are two main visa routes that teachers from outside the EU use to come and teach in the UK:
+There are two main visa routes that teachers can use to come and teach in the UK:

 People who graduate from a UK university, including those who graduate from a postgraduate initial teacher training course, can work in the UK for up to two years after graduating (three years for those who have a PhD).
 Graduates can work in any job, including working as a teacher, during this period.
 Teachers who work on a graduate visa will be able to switch to another visa, e.g. Tier 2 (General) work visa, without leaving the country.

 a job offer from an approved sponsor;